Lynk - UX Case Study

 Design Improvements:

-• Simplified the activity creation flow by reducing input fields and grouping them logically.
+• Simplify the activity creation flow by reducing input fields and grouping them logically.

-• Replaced horizontal scrolling with vertical sections for better clarity.
+• Replace horizontal scrolling with vertical sections for better clarity.

-• Added contextual indicators (e.g., tooltips, inline hints) to improve comprehension.
+• Add contextual indicators (e.g., tooltips, inline hints) to improve comprehension.

 User Suggestions: